vuejs/vitepress/docs/reference/site-config.md

 - Type: `boolean`
 - Default: `false`

-When set to `true`, the production app will be built in [MAP Mode](../guide/mpa-mode).
+When set to `true`, the production app will be built in [MPA Mode](../guide/mpa-mode).
 MPA mode ships 0kb JavaScript by default, at the cost of disabling client-side navigation and requires explicit opt-in for interactivity.

 ## Theming